berdal84/nodable/README.md

 Operators:
 ----------

-Supports operator precedence with the following operators :
+Supports only binary operators with precedence :

 - Addition (+)
 - Substraction (-)